zinklandi/Autism_Classification_Paper/README.md

 # Autism_Classification

-This is the paper, which was produced within the lecture 'Introduction to Machine Learning' at the FH Ansbach.
+This is the paper, which was produced within the lecture 'Introduction to Machine Learning'.